 Essentially, anything that happens at a swimming pool that causes you an injury whether as a worker or visitor to the pool could be considered to be an accident at a swimming pool.
 And these could open the door for potential swimming pool accident claims.
 A pool owner/operator has a duty of care to workers at the pool and visitors to the pool to protect their safety, and they should have public liability insurance/employer’s liability insurance that could be used to pay out claims of this type if they were found to be liable for an accident at a swimming pool.

 According to another source, in 2012/13 and 2014, there were 167 hospital admissions to children because of drowning, with 38 of these leading to fatality.
 It was discovered that pools, ponds and baths presented the highest risk to 0-5-year-olds.
 While we do not have information concerning who was at fault for any of these incidences, it does show that accidents and injuries could occur at swimming pools, which is why pool safety is so important.

-While you would be expected to take care around a swimming pool, there are certain things that a pool owner/operator could do to help lower the risks of a slip and fall accident at a swimming pool.
+While you would be expected to take care around a swimming pool, there are certain things that a pool owner/operator could do to help lower the risks of slip, trip and fall accidents at a swimming pool.
 Floors around swimming pools should have a good grip and sufficient drainage to ensure that water from the pool does not cause dangerous slip hazards.

 As well as this, lifeguards should take care to stop people running around the pool, and there should also be signage to this effect.
 In addition, the lighting around a swimming pool should be sufficient so that you can clearly see where you are going.
 If the floor is not made as safe as could be considered reasonable, and you suffer a slip and fall injury at a swimming pool, then you may be eligible for compensation via swimming pool accident claims.

 Pool depth warnings are required to protect those using the facilities from attempting to dive in where the water is not at a safe level for them to do so.
 If there are no warning signs which detail how deep or shallow the water is, or no warnings not to dive into the water, a person could mistakenly think the water levels were safe for diving, and this could lead to a head or neck injury at a swimming pool, for example.

 Neck injuries could be quite serious, as if the damage extends to the spine, it could potentially be life-changing.
 Suffering a spinal injury in a swimming pool accident could leave a person paralysed and in need of care for the rest of their life.
-If the swimming pool owner/operator was found liable for such an accident at a swimming pool, the costs of this care may be included as part of a claim, but this could never truly compensate for the changes to a person’s quality of life.
+If the swimming pool owner/operator was found liable for such an accident at a swimming pool, the costs of this care may be included as part of swimming pool injury claims, but this could never truly compensate for the changes to a person’s quality of life.